Douglas DC-7

-The Douglas DC-7 is an American transport aircraft built by the Douglas Aircraft Company from 1953 to 1958.
-A derivative of the DC-6, it was the last major piston engine-powered transport made by Douglas, being developed shortly after the earliest jet airliner—the de Havilland Comet—entered service and only a few years before the jet-powered Douglas DC-8 first flew in 1958.
-Unlike other aircraft in Douglas's line of propeller-driven aircraft, no examples remain in service in the present day, as compared to the far more successful DC-3 and DC-6.
+The Douglas DC-7 is a retired American airliner built by the Douglas Aircraft Company from 1953 to 1958.
+A derivative of the DC-6, it was the last major piston engine-powered passenger aircraft made by Douglas, being developed shortly after the earliest jet airliner—the de Havilland Comet—entered service and only a few years before the jet-powered Douglas DC-8 first flew in 1958.
+Larger numbers of both DC-7B and DC-7C variants were also built, with a handful of aircraft converted to cargo hauling or fire-fighting after their commercial transport days had passed.

+Unlike other far more successful propeller-driven Douglas aircraft, such as the DC-3 and DC-6, no examples of the DC-7 remain in service as of 2020.

 Design and development

-In 1945 Pan American World Airways requested a DC-7, a civil version of the Douglas C-74 Globemaster military transport.
+In 1945, Pan American World Airways requested a DC-7, a civil version of the Douglas C-74 Globemaster military transport.
 Pan Am soon canceled their order.
 That proposed DC-7 was unrelated to the later DC-6-derived airliner.

-American Airlines revived the designation when they requested an aircraft that could fly the USA coast-to-coast non-stop in about eight hours.
+American Airlines revived the designation when they requested an aircraft that could fly across the United States coast-to-coast non-stop in about eight hours.
 (Civil Air Regulations then limited domestic flight crews to 8 hours' flight time in any 24-hour period.)
 Douglas was reluctant to build the aircraft until American Airlines president C. R. Smith ordered 25 at a total price of $40 million, thus covering Douglas' development costs.

 The DC-7 wing was based on that of the DC-4 and DC-6, with the same span; the fuselage was 40 in longer than the DC-6B.
 Four eighteen-cylinder Wright R-3350 Duplex-Cyclone Turbo-Compound engines provided power.
 The prototype flew in May 1953 and American received their first DC-7 in November, inaugurating the first non-stop east-coast-to-west-coast service in the country (unrealistically scheduled just under the eight-hour limit for one crew) and forcing rival TWA to offer a similar service with its Super Constellations.
 Both aircraft frequently experienced inflight engine failures, causing many flights to be diverted.
-Some blamed this on the need for high-power settings to meet the notional schedules, causing overheating and failure of the engines' power recovery turbines.
+Some blamed this on the need for high-power settings to meet the national schedules, causing overheating and failure of the engines' power recovery turbines.

+DC-7B

-The DC-7 was followed by the DC-7B with slightly more power, and on some DC-7Bs (Pan Am and South African Airways), fuel tanks over the wing in the rear of the engine nacelles, each carrying 220 usgal.
+The DC-7 was followed by the DC-7B with slightly more power and optional fuel tanks over the wing in the rear of the engine nacelles (selected by Pan Am and South African Airways), each carrying 220 usgal.
 South African Airways used this variant to fly Johannesburg to London with one stop.
 Pan Am's DC-7Bs started flying transatlantic in summer 1955, scheduled 1 hr 45 min faster than the Super Stratocruiser from New York to London or Paris.